 It is this maritime heritage that Foghorn celebrate in their music.
 Consisting of two Norwegians and a Englishman, Foghorn draw on both Norwegian and Anglo-American traditions and combine traditional material

 with more modern songs.
 Powerful, rhythmic harmony singing is at the core of Foghorn’s performance, sometimes “a cappella” and sometimes accompanied by guitar, double bass and concertina.

 came to Norway as a young man in the 70’s and never returned.
 Since then he has made a name for himself as a singer and musician, both solo and in groups like Doggerland, Five Men in a Boat and FatDog.
 In Foghorn Richard

 usually sings lead vocals and plays guitar or concertina.

-Glomma Swingers.
-In Foghorn Tore plays double bass and usually sings the bottom harmony.
+band Gazpacho.
+In Foghorn he plays double bass and sings.

 Local hero and former football player, Jon Buer from Fredrikstad has long been a linchpin of his home town’s rich choral life, not least in Glomma Swingers

 and the folk choir KorLuren.
 In Foghorn, Jon sings the tenor part and shakes the occasional egg!

 Tore Lia was Foghorn's stalwart bassplayer and bass-singer for nearly 30 years until his death in 2020.
 A good friend and a good singer

 Foghorn have sung together for over twenty-five years and have performed extensively at festivals and concerts both in and outside Norway.
 In 2004 they released their only album so far, “A Thousand Times Adieu”